yvonnegeikie/bootcamp/projects/week-6-project-ronnie-yeehaw/README.md

 # JustIT Bootcamp week 6 project
 ## Ronnie Yeeha, singer songwriter web page
-- Half-way mark in Bootcamp
-- Create a project showcasing HTML, CSS and JavaScrip skills learned in past 6 weeks
+- A project showcasing my HTML, CSS and JavaScrip skills learned in the first 6 weeks of my Software and Web Dev Bootcamp
-- balsamiq.cloud & trello board used to break project down into stages to work on over 5 days
+- I used balsamiq.cloud & trello board to break the project down into manageable stages to work on
-- Hands off support from instructor
+- This is a custom-designed and hand-coded website